misiektoja/spotify_monitor/README.md

 <a id="before-monitoring"></a>
 ### Before monitoring

-Spotify can show a person's listening activity only when:
+Spotify only shows a person's listening activity when both of these conditions are met:

-1. The Spotify account used by Spotify Monitor follows that person.
+1. The Spotify account used by Spotify Monitor follows the person you want to monitor.
 2. That person has enabled listening activity sharing in Spotify.

-Open the person's profile in the Spotify desktop or mobile app, choose **Share** > **Copy link to profile** then paste the complete link into the wizard.
-You do not need to extract the user ID.
-If `--doctor` reports that the person is not visible, see [Following the Monitored User](https://misiektoja.github.io/spotify_monitor/configuration/#following-the-monitored-user).
+The setup wizard (`spotify_monitor --setup`) checks whether the configured Spotify account follows the target.
+It offers to follow only when needed and changes the account only after explicit confirmation.
+If you want to do it manually, open the person's profile in the Spotify desktop or mobile app then use **Share** > **Copy link to profile**.
+You can paste the complete profile link into the setup wizard.
+You do not need to extract the user ID yourself.
+See [Following the Monitored User](https://misiektoja.github.io/spotify_monitor/configuration/#following-the-monitored-user).

 For local installs, Firefox import is the recommended login path.
 Docker users should use the wizard's hidden manual `sp_dc` entry.
 See the [full Quick Start guide](https://misiektoja.github.io/spotify_monitor/quick-start/) for details.